cherryiu/Lung-CT-Prediction/README.md

 </br>

 ## Usage
+**NEED TO UPDATE (Dockerfile created)**
 This CNN is specifically for preprocessing Cancer Imaging Archiev dataset linked above although, with a few modifications, it could possibly work on other similar datasets (folders with dicom images and annotations in a similar structure) </br>
 After cloning the repo:
-1. Create an anaconda environment:
+1. Create an virtual environment:
-`conda create -n [env_name] python=3.7`
+`conda create -n [env_name] python=3.12` </br> OR use VSCode to create a virtual environment with Python 3.12.
+It should prompt you to install the requirements
-2. Install requirements:
+2. Install requirements (if required):
 `pip install -r requirements.txt`
 3. For files in .tcia format:
-`python preprocess.py --dicom-path path/to/Lung-PET-CT-Dx --annotation-path path/to/Annotations`
+`python main.py --dicom-path path/to/Lung-PET-CT-Dx --annotation-path path/to/Annotations`

 ## Workflow